 Structuring Agreements

-• Clear Communication: Document the fintech risks—regulatory hurdles, integration timelines—so backers understand what they’re signing up for.
+- Clear Communication: Document the fintech risks, such as regulatory hurdles and integration timelines.
+This ensures backers understand what they’re signing up for.

 Best Practices